Can Banded Archerfish (Brackish) and Green Spotted Puffer (Brackish) Live Together?

 Tank Setup

-To house Banded Archerfish (Brackish) and Green Spotted Puffer (Brackish) together, plan for an aquarium of at least 360 litres with a minimum length of 120 cm.
-This accounts for the larger species' space requirements with an additional 20 % buffer to reduce territorial tension.
+To house Banded Archerfish (Brackish) and Green Spotted Puffer (Brackish) together, plan for an aquarium of at least 300 litres with a minimum length of 120 cm.
+This recommendation combines the stricter species minimums with a community-load allowance so the pairing has realistic long-term space and filtration headroom.

 Because this pairing requires extra vigilance, include plenty of hiding spots — caves, driftwood, and dense plant clusters — so the less dominant fish can retreat when needed.